 Dr Collins discussed a wide range of research as she responded to questions from the floor.
 She discussed how playing music related to enjoyment and well being, while the underlying message illuminated the fact that the 'music brain' is central to all of the other functions we do in our lives and pivotal in the development of our memory.

-The Barker Institute is indebted to Dr Anita Collins for her contribution to our community through the sharing of her expertise.
-We thank her for insightful comments and breadth of understanding, which allowed all participants to grasp a very clear and meaningful understanding of the connections between Neuroscience and Music.
-Here are some links to the great infographic summaries that were shared in her presentations.
-See them here
+The Barker Institute is indebted to Dr Anita Collins for her contribution to our community.
+We thank her for her insightful comments and breadth of understanding, which allowed all participants to grasp a clear and meaningful understanding of the connections between Neuroscience and Music.